thacherT1D/webdevstuff/Data_Structures__Algorithms/Hash_Tables.desc.md

 <hr>

 ## Implement a variety of problems involving hash tables.

-isAnagram,
+Use a hash table to solve the following code challenges:

+1. Write a function, `isAnagram` that takes a single argument of type string and returns `true` if the string is an anagram and `false` if it is not.
+1. Implement a function to find the first character in a string which only appears once.
+For example: It returns 'b' when the input is "abaccdeff".
-Write a function that's given an array of words representing a dictionary and a string that represents a sentence.
+1. Write a function that's given an array of words representing a dictionary and a string that represents a sentence.
 It will return true, if spellcheck would be satisfied.
 Assume that all forms of a word are included in the dictionary (walk, walking, walks)

-Implement a function to find the first character in a string which only appears once.
-For example: It returns 'b' when the input is "abaccdeff".

 <hr>